TempestAethel/AuroraChronicles/README.md

 ## *Stories Included*

-- The stories featured in this collection can be found on the [Aurora Chronicles Repository](https://tempestaethel.github.io/AuroraChronicles/).
+- The stories featured in this collection can be found on the [Aurora Chronicles](https://tempestaethel.github.io/AuroraChronicles/).
 Each story explores unique perspectives and emotional journeys.
 Check out the full list and dive into the captivating narratives!

 ## *License*